 All bills of sale should list the name, address (including city and state), and a driver's license number for the buyer.

 The seller’s name and address (including city and state) should also be listed.

 Depending on what the bill of sale is for, you may not need a valid driver's license.
 You may be able to use the number from a state ID card.
 However, if a motor vehicle of some kind is involved, you must have a valid driver's license.

-Yes, an Alaska bill of sale is required to register a motor vehicle.
+Yes.
+A motor vehicle bill of sale is required to register a motor vehicle with the Alaska Division of Motor Vehicles.
 If the vehicle has never been registered in Alaska, you must complete the registration process within 10 days of buying it or bringing it into the state.
 However, if you buy the vehicle from a dealer in Alaska, they usually submit everything you need to the DMV for registration purposes.
-If you do not have a DMV within 50 miles of your home, you may complete Title Application 812 and mail it in along with the rest of the required documentation.
+If you do not have a DMV within 50 miles of your home, you may print out the PDF Title Application 812 form, complete it, and mail it in along with the rest of the required documentation.

-To register your vehicle, you’ll need the title, a completed Title Application 812, the VIN as recorded by an inspector approved by the DMV, and the registration fee and taxes.
+Vehicle registration requires the title, a completed Title Application 812, the vehicle identification number (VIN) as recorded by an inspector approved by the DMV, and the registration fee and taxes.
 If you're buying the vehicle from a private party, you will also need a lien release, an odometer disclosure statement, and proof of previous registration.

 Yes.
 You need an Alaska bill of sale to register your boat.
 New and used boats that are powered in some way must be registered with the state if they will be used within three miles of the shore regardless of the size of the body of water.

 To register your boat, you must include a completed Boat Registration Application, a boat bill of sale (which acts as proof of ownership), and the associated fees.
 If you do not have a bill of sale, you could use an Affidavit of Ownership, a carpenter's certificate, or a title or proof of registration if you moved to Alaska with the boat.